Murayzes/learn-leng/README.md

 # LearnLeng

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server

-Run `npm run dev` for a dev server.
-Navigate to `http://localhost:4200/` for app or `http://localhost:2000/` for json-server.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/` for app.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding